AndersDeleuran/KangarooGHPython/README.md

 # KangarooGHPython

 Examples of how to implement [Kangaroo2](http://www.food4rhino.com/project/kangaroo) in [GHPython](http://www.food4rhino.com/project/ghpython).
 Please note that these examples are a first attempt at using Kangaroo2 with GHPython.
 So use with caution and be aware that there may be better approaches.
 Feedback and suggestions are more than welcome.

-The implementation has the following dependencies which will need to be installed on your system (see dependencies folder):
+The implementation has the following dependencies which will need to be installed on your system:

 ghpython.gha <br/>
 KangarooSolver.dll <br/>